There is nothing wrong with letting your dog enjoy the outdoors and even sleep when you know they can handle it.

 13. Frostbite is Painful and Expensive to Treat

-There is a very small window of opportunity to try to save any frostbitten area of the body and even then, the process is painful.
-If frostbitten tissue cannot be saved, the tissue or appendage must be amputated.
-Amputation can cause complications such as infection, but it can also impact normal functioning of the body.
+There is a tiny window of opportunity to try to save any frostbitten area of the body; even then, the process is painful.

 14. When Temperatures Drop Below 20°F Dogs are Susceptible to Hypothermia

 All it takes for any dog to develop hypothermia is for an outside temperature to drop to 20˚F.

 At least 16 U.S. states have an average winter temperature of 20˚F, which doesn't take into account the coldest days of the year.